TheAlexander3rd/Elk-Stack-Project-AV/README.md

 - Install docker.io
 - Install python3-pip
 - Install docker via pip
-- Increase vitual memory
-- Use more memory
+- Increase virtualmemory /Use more memory
 - Download and launch a docker elk container - starts docker and establishes the ports being used.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.